deanglen/PDconnect/replit.md

 - **Operational Excellence**: Includes a `/health` endpoint, enhanced logging with sensitive data redaction, and an automatic retry queue with exponential backoff for failed operations.
 - **Performance Optimization**: Client-side optimizations for field mapping UI and JSON view/edit capabilities.
 - **Tenant-Specific API Keys**: Enhanced authentication system with tenant-specific integration API keys for better SugarCRM integration.
 Each tenant can generate unique API keys that automatically identify the tenant without requiring explicit tenantId in requests.
-- **File Attachment System**: PDF files are downloaded from PandaDoc using `data.id` and uploaded to SugarCRM Notes module with proper parent relationships (parent_type = "Opportunities", parent_id = record_id extracted from metadata).
-Field Name = "filename", File Source = "data.id" for Notes module integration.
+- **File Attachment System**: PDF files are downloaded from PandaDoc using `data.id` and uploaded to SugarCRM Notes module with flexible parent relationships.
+Notes can be attached to any SugarCRM module (Opportunities, Accounts, Contacts, Cases, Leads, Tasks, Meetings, Calls, custom modules).
+The middleware automatically extracts record_id from metadata and sets parent_type/parent_id accordingly.
+Standard configuration: Field Name = "filename", File Source = "data.id", Target Module = "Notes", Parent Module = "auto-detect from metadata".

 ## External Dependencies